Call signs in the Middle East: Israel

 The September before the creation of the State of Israel, the station ZC6AA identified its location as "Tel Aviv, Israel."

 4X and 4Z were activated when the state of Israel was proclaimed, however afterwards some individual operators adopted call signs assuming that the territory was still "Arab Palestine".
 The UN Headquarters signed "Jerusalem" in 1947 and "Jerusalem, Palestine" in 1957, with callsigns ZC6UNJ and ZC6UNU.

 During the Suez crisis in 1957, some Israeli operators signed in the Sinai with an Israelis prefix, but with a /SINAI appended to their call sign.

 Israel can issue a National Israeli call sign in the series 4Z8 to foreign amateurs whose countries participate in the CEPT Recommendation T/R 61-02.

 The Israeli Amateur Radio Club (IARC) was founded on February 18, 1948, and is a member at IARU.
 Presently call signs are issued within Israel by the Ministry of Communications according to this table:

 In July 2012 a 4Z5 operator was upgraded to class A without a callsign change.
+Some 4X6 stations are also class A.

 Gaza

 Gaza became part of the British Mandate following World War I. After the 1948 Arab/Israeli war Gaza was administered by Egypt, but was captured by Israel in the 1967 war.
 In 1993 the area was transferred to the Palestinian National Authority.

 After Egypt's loss of Gaza to Israel in 1967, amateur radio operation by civilians was generally forbidden.
 UN stations sometimes added "/4U" to their national call signs and one added the British Protectorate prefix "/ZC6" to his.

 On 2 December 1994 the Palestine Authority for Gaza and Jericho issued the call-signs to Palestine nationals, ZC6A to Ali Yashruti and ZC6B to Dr. Sama Tarazi (previously KF2GJ) who ran a short operation from the Gaza strip, using the historic call sign ZC6B.
 Designations used by foreigners have been /GAZA and /ZC6 following their own national call signs.
 This practice continued until as late as 2001.

 In 1999 Palestine was allocated the E4 block of call signs and the Palestine Authority granted visitor licenses.
 Some Hungarian and Japanese nationals used /E4 following their call signs from that date.

 In October 2012, an E40 call was issued to a Gaza ham who calls on the Jerusalem (Israel Amateur Radio Club) R1 repeater.
 Since that call was already issued by the Palestinian Authority to a Russian DX'er, as of early December 2012 he started using E44M.
-He was off the repeater during most of November 2012 due to obvious reasons.
+He was off the repeater during most of November 2012 due to the 2012 Israeli operation in the Gaza Strip.